littleflow3r/annotation-tool/README.md

 # Annotation_Tool
-Repository for my annotation tool
+Repository for my annotation tool, using HTML+Javascript